 5-67 What is the immune reconstitution inflammatory syndrome?

 This is an unexpected clinical deterioration which occurs soon (usually within four to 12 weeks) after antiretroviral treatment is begun.
 After initially improving, the child becomes ill once again.

 Functional immune recovery starts within weeks of beginning antiretroviral treatment.
 An inflammatory response to an HIV-associated infection (such as BCG vaccination or TB) was not possible before antiretroviral treatment was started as the immune system was too suppressed.
 As the immune system recovers, the body may develop an inflammatory response to any of the following:

-- Hidden or mild infections which have been missed clinically.
+- Hidden or mild infections which have been missed clinically at the start of ART but start to produce clinical symptoms a few weeks after starting antiretroviral treatment (unmasking IRIS).
 An example would be silent TB.

-- Worsen existing infections.
+- Worsening of existing infections after starting antiretroviral treatment(paradoxical IRIS).
 An example would be TB which has only been treated for a few weeks.